 Abandoned Buildings and Street Art

 Mostar is known for its interesting street art and abandoned buildings, many riddled with bullet holes from the Bosnian War.
 “Today, young artists use the buildings as canvases to protest oppression and express themselves creatively.”
-It reminded me of artists in Maputo Mozambique who make creative art using civil war remnants.
+It reminded me art in Maputo Mozambique where artists make creative items using civil war remnants.